-Most of the sites in Budapest are within walking distance.
-Don’t give in to the mental barrier that the other side of the Danube is too far.
-The bridges are shorter than you think (the Chain Bridge is only 375m/1,230 ft) and walking is the most efficient way to explore a city.
+When crossing to Buda, don’t give in to the mental barrier that the other side of the Danube is too far.
+The bridges are shorter than you think - the Chain Bridge is only 375m/1,230 ft.
+Hiking trails are leading up to the two most popular points of interest in Buda: the Castle District and the Gellért Hill (the one with the Liberty Statue on top).
+Remember, walking is the most efficient way to explore a city.

 If not walking, using BUBI, the bike-sharing system of Budapest is one of the quickest ways of getting around in Pest (hilly Buda is a different story).
 The network consists of a total of 112 docking stations and 1,300 bicycles, and provides an amazing coverage of the inner sections of Pest.